 The same applies to handling the growing number of users and the amount of data you gather along the way.
 With a bespoke app, you’re not subject to any top-down limitations, and you can freely scale your product and adjust it according to changing needs.

 Even though building bespoke software requires an initial investment, once it’s ready, it will quickly pay itself back.
 If you carefully validate your idea and build your product based on realistic measurements, your business will function better, attract more customers and, in consequence, grow faster.
 Bespoke software is also a form of your company’s intellectual property, so it can increase the value of your business.

 4. Time-saving & no integration issues

-Yes, building the bespoke software takes time, but on the other hand, having such a tool saves tons of it – for example on things like integration.
-There are always some functionalities that require integrating, like payment systems, video streaming, etc. Choosing the bespoke solution, you can implement them during the development process, which means that once your bespoke software is built, it’s ready to use with all the integrations in place.
+Yes, building bespoke software takes time, but on the other hand, having such a tool saves tons of it – for example, on things like integration.
+There are always some functionalities that require integration, like payment systems, video streaming, etc. Choosing the bespoke solution, you can implement them during the development process, which means that once your bespoke software is built, it’s ready to use with all the integrations in place.